-Vocalist Myron Dean, guitarist Riley Hastings, bassist Ian Lodewyks, and drummer Joel Armstrong are poised to lead the charge in resurrecting the soul-centric rock sounds of decades past with a fresh new flair, and they're converting crowds every time they take the stage.
-“It's a sound that everyone has a taste for,” Dean says of the band's flavour '" and it's a fact becoming clearer by the day.
+Vocalist Myron Dean, guitarist Riley Hastings, bassist Johannes Lodewyks, and drummer Sandy Fernandez are poised to lead the charge in resurrecting the soul-centric rock sounds of decades past with a fresh new flair.

 The intangible chemistry these four share stems from their widespread influences, which together produce a combustible sonic concoction that borrows from a slew of different decades and styles.
 “We all come from really different musical backgrounds,” Dean says, “but that's what makes us sound the way we sound, and I love that.”